puppetlabs/puppetlabs-vsphere/README.md

 ### Parameters

-#### Type: vSphere_machine
+#### Type: vsphere_machine

 #####`ensure`
 Specifies the basic state of the resource.
 Valid values are 'present', 'running', stopped', 'unregistered', and 'absent'.
+Defaults to 'present'.
 * 'present', 'running': ensure that the VM is up and running.
 If the VM is not there yet, a new one will be created as specified by the other properties.
 * 'stopped': ensure that the VM is created, but not running.
 * 'unregistered': ensure that the VM is not under active management in vSphere.
   This will keep the vmx/vhd files around.
 * 'absent': ensure that the VM and all its files are removed.
+If the machine is a template then only present, absent and unregistered are valid states.

 #####`name`
 *Required* The full path for the machine, including the datacenter identifier.

 #####`compute`
-*Required* The name of the computre resource in which to launch the machine.
+The name of the compute resource in which to launch the machine.
+Defaults to the default resource pool for the datacenter.

+#####`source`
+The path within the specified datacenter to the virtual machine or template to base the new virtual machine on.
+Specifying a source is required when specifying `ensure => 'present'`.

 #####`template`
-The path within the specified datacenter to the template to base the new virtual machine on.
-Specifying a template or a source_machine is required when specifying `ensure => 'present'`.

-#####`source_machine`
-The path within the specified datacenter to the virtual machine to base the new virtual machine on.
-Specifying a template or a source_machine is required when specifying `ensure => 'present'`.
+Whether or not the machine is a template.
+Defaults to false.

 #####`memory`
 The amount of memory to allocate to the new machine.
 Defaults to the